-- Co-ordinate the implementation of the WRCS, as required in Regulation 810 in Government Gazette 33541, by classifying all significant water resources as part of the Breede-Gouritz Water Management Area (WMA). - Determine RQOs using the DWS Procedures to Determine and Implement RQOs for all significant water resources in the Breede-Gouritz WMA.
+- Co-ordinate the implementation of the WRCS, as required in Regulation 810 in Government Gazette 33541, by classifying all significant water resources in the Berg Catchment. - Determine RQOs using the DWS Procedures to Determine and Implement RQOs for all significant water resources in the Berg Catchment.

-In addition the project will require extensive stakeholder engagement and capacity building of DWS and Breede-Gouritz Catchment Management Agency (BGCMA) staff.
+In addition the project will require extensive stakeholder engagement and capacity building of relevant DWS and proto-Catchment Management Agency (CMA) staff.

-The final outcome from the study will be the recommended Water Resources Classes and associated RQOs presented to DWS for gazetting.
+The final outcome from the study will be the recommendations for the desired Water Resource Classes and associated RQOs presented to DWS for gazetting.